ArtifactDB/gobbler/README.md

 - `project`: string containing the name of the project.

-On success, the usage is updated and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.
+On success, the usage is updated.
+The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`, along with a `usage` property specifying the current usage.

 To refresh the latest version of an asset, create a file with the `request-refresh_latest-` prefix.
 This file should be JSON-formatted with the following properties: